Robert Hoke: 1864–65

 Hoke resumed command of his brigade at Petersburg, Virginia, in January 1864, and led it to North Carolina, where he organized attacks on New Bern and Plymouth.
-In the latter engagement on April 17, Hoke captured a garrison of 2,834 Union soldiers.
+In February, troops under Hoke's command executed twenty two Union soldiers of the 2nd North Carolina Union Volunteer Infantry Regiment by hanging at Kinston, North Carolina.
+These men had been captured in the Battle of New Bern, and were found to have previously served in North Carolina Partisan Ranger units.
+General George Pickett ordered that they should be court martialed for desertion from the Confederate Army, and the subsequent hangings were carried out by the 54th Regiment, North Carolina Troops of Hoke's brigade.
+In the Battle of Plymouth on April 17, Hoke captured a garrison of 2,834 Union soldiers.
 The Confederate Congress voted May 17 to extend its thanks for the action of Hoke and his men at Plymouth.
 Hoke was promoted to major general on April 23, 1864 (ranking from April 20), and was given command of what was called Hoke's Division in the Department of North Carolina and Southern Virginia.
 He and his troops were summoned to Virginia in May when the Union Army of the James threatened Richmond and Petersburg.
 Given command of six brigades of infantry, Hoke served with distinction in several actions, including the Battle of Cold Harbor, where his division played an important role in stopping several Union attacks.

 In December, Hoke's division was sent to North Carolina when the state was threatened by Union forces.
 Hoke fought at the defense of Fort Fisher on January 13–15, 1865.
-He also fought in the Carolinas Campaign and the Battle of Bentonville, where he repulsed several attacks by forces under Maj.
+He also fought in the Carolinas campaign and the Battle of Bentonville, where he repulsed several attacks by forces under Maj.
 Gen. William T. Sherman before overwhelming numbers began to push the Confederates back.

 Hoke surrendered along with Joseph E. Johnston's army at Bennett Place near Durham and was paroled on May 1, 1865.
 He was pardoned by the U.S. government on June 14, 1865.